troglobit/talks/upstreaming/upstreaming.md

     → you can assume other's on the mailing list know how the program/subsystem works
   - When applicable; avoid vendor-specific terminology, use IEEE/IETF
   - New standards based features:
-    - explain how it relates to the standard
+    - Explain how it relates to the standard
-    - how it applies to the program/subsystem
+    - How it applies to the program/subsystem
   - There may be many more use-cases for your new feature/setting
   - Be prepared to **rework patch to generalize even further** → this is a good thing™
   - Don't send reminders, at least not too soon!
+    - Maintainers are likely busy with other things, also they don't who you are
-    - *help out* instead to do Reviewed-by on other's patches
+    - *Help out* instead to do Reviewed-by on other's patches -- build cred & learn
-    - at least two weeks before sending reminder to mailing-list/pull-request/IRC
+    - At least two weeks before sending reminder to mailing-list/pull-request/IRC
   - Always **reply to feedback!** *(Using Reply-All, not private replies ...)*
     - Ask questions if you don't understand what something means
     - Even if you understand and plan to address feedback, say so!